DEFINING PURE FUNCTIONS

 The emphasis on pure functions brings several significant advantages:

-- Referential Transparency: An expression is referentially transparent if it can be replaced with its corresponding value without changing the program's behavior.
-Pure functions are always referentially transparent. `add(2, 3)` can always be replaced by `5`.
-This makes code easier to reason about, optimize (e.g., memoization), and refactor.
+An expression is referentially transparent if it can be replaced with its corresponding value without changing the program's behavior.
+Pure functions are always referentially transparent.
+This makes code easier to reason about, optimize, and refactor.

-- Concurrency and Parallelism: Because pure functions don't modify shared state, they can be run concurrently or in parallel without fear of race conditions or other synchronization issues.
-This is a huge benefit in modern multi-core architectures, a topic related to containerization with Docker and Kubernetes which also aims to manage distributed components.
+Because pure functions don't modify shared state, they can be run concurrently or in parallel without fear of race conditions or other synchronization issues.
+This is a huge benefit in modern multi-core architectures.

-- Cacheability/Memoization: Since a pure function always returns the same output for the same input, its results can be cached (memoized).
-If the function is called again with the same arguments, the cached result can be returned immediately, potentially saving significant computation time.
+Since a pure function always returns the same output for the same input, its results can be cached.
+If the function is called again with the same arguments, the cached result can be returned immediately, saving computational time.